awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-cli.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. List all available documents
+1. List all available documents\.

    This command lists all of the documents available for your account based on IAM permissions\.